hansieso/Portfolio/README.md

 # Hans's Portfolio

 Welcome to my portfolio!
-I'm Hans, and I'm passionate about Coding, Design, Game development, and Project Management.
+I'm Hans, and I'm passionate about Coding, Design, Game Development, and Project Management.
 This portfolio showcases a selection of my work and projects in these areas.
 <br>
 <img src="Github Portfolio Pictures/menhotpot.PNG" width="200"/>